AVoss84/aac_anomaly/README.md

 # Package for anomaly detection in claims time series

 An ensemble of different time series anomaly detection methods is being constructed to estimate the probability of an anomaly at time $t$.
-Preprocessing is done via (hierarchically) aggregating the data to univariate time series.
+Preprocessing is done via (hierarchically) aggregating the data to univariate conditional time series.
 If certain criteria are not met (e.g. minimum sample size), then a particular time series is further aggregated (i.e. aggregation follows a binary-tree).

 <img src= "https://openclipart.org/image/400px/svg_to_png/319677/microscope-retro.png" width="80" />